 - 8.8.1 Where the estimated value of the Contract is £100,000 or greater, a business case and procurement sourcing strategy should be approved by the Director or their delegated nominee.
-The business case and procurement strategy should highlight the requirements and businesses need for the contract, explain processes investigated and explain the need for the procurement and the recommended procedure. - 8.8.2 Where the estimated value of the Contract is £100,000 or greater but less than the relevant EU Threshold, and there is an up to date and relevant pretendered framework agreement in place then that framework may be used (see Standing Order 8.10).
+The business case and procurement strategy should highlight the contract requirements and business need, for the contract, explain processes investigated outline the stakeholder and market consultation undertaken, and and explain the need for the procurement and the recommended procedure. - 8.8.2 Where the estimated value of the Contract is £100,000 or greater but less than the relevant EU Threshold, and there is an up to date and relevant pre-tendered framework agreement in place then that framework may be used (see Standing Order 8.10).
+In such circumstances there is no need to advertise the Councils' requirements on National Contracts Finder. - 8.8.3 Where no suitable framework is available, the Director or their delegated nominee shall seek tenders in accordance with the procedure below obtain